ryu1kn/vscode-edit-with-shell/README.md

     Show command history and let you select, modify & run a command

+    **Note:**

+    The project root will be used as a current directory when executing a shell command.
+HOME path will be used in case project root is not available.

 ## Keyboard Shortcuts

 You can quickly open a command input box by registering the extension command to your keyboard shortcut settings.
 For example: